School Psychology - Educational Specialist Degree

-The Program has received Full Approval status by the National Association of School Psychologists.
-The Program is a 64-semester hour, post-baccalaureate course of study, leading to Certification in School Psychology in the Commonwealth of Pennsylvania.
+The Program is a 64-credit, graduate course of study, leading to Certification in School Psychology in the Commonwealth of Pennsylvania.
+The Program is recognized by the National Association of School Psychology (NASP) and has had this distinction from 1990.
 Students are provided with a competency-based program which moves sequentially from a strong knowledge base to acquisition of applied skills, and then, to the supervised practicum and internship experiences.
-Upon successful completion of a specified 43 semester hours of coursework (see Program Curriculum) a Master of Science in Psychology is awarded.
-Following successful completion of the remaining 21 semester hours that includes a practicum and 1200, full-year internship, the student is recommended for certification as a school psychologist to the Pennsylvania Department of Education.
+Upon successful completion of a specified 30 credit hours of coursework (see Program Curriculum) a Master of Science (M.S.) in Psychology is awarded.
+Following successful completion of the remaining 34 credit hours that includes a practicum and 1200, full-year internship, the student earns an Educational Specialist Degree (Ed.S.) and is recommended for certification as a school psychologist to the Pennsylvania Department of Education.
 Students may transfer into the program after earning a master’s degree in Psychology or a closely related field elsewhere (see the FAQ for more details).
-The Commonwealth requires students to pass various Praxis examinations before they can be certified as a School Psychologist (see Student Assessment: Praxis Exams).
+The Commonwealth requires students to a Praxis examination before they can be certified as a School Psychologist.
 The program attempts to accommodate students who desire to complete the bulk of their program on a part-time, evening basis (with the exception of several summer courses and the practicum and internship experiences).

 The Program Objectives have been designed to reflect NASP’s training standards.

 - Enhance the development of wellness, resiliency, social skills, and life competencies.

 - Enhance the development of cognitive and academic skills.